ibm-cloud-docs/openshift/getting-started.md

 Don't have an account?
 [Sign up for IBM Cloud](https://cloud.ibm.com/registration?target=/kubernetes/catalog/create?platformType=openshift){: external}

-Complete the following steps to get familiar with the basics, understand the service components, create your first cluster, and deploy a starter app.
+Use this page to move through the main setup flow: review the service, prepare your account, plan your environment, create a cluster, and deploy a sample app.

 ## Review the basics
 {: #getting-started-basics}
-{: step}

-Get an overview of the service by reviewing the concepts, terms, and benefits.
+Start with the core concepts, terminology, and benefits.
 For more information, see [Understanding {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-overview).

-Already familiar with containers and {{site.data.keyword.openshiftlong_notm}}?
-Continue to the next step to prepare your account for creating clusters.
+If you already know the basics, continue to the next section.

 ## Prepare your account
 {: #getting-started-prepare-account}
-{: step}

-To set up your {{site.data.keyword.cloud_notm}} account so that you can create clusters, see [Preparing your account to create clusters](/docs/openshift?topic=openshift-clusters).
+Make sure that your {{site.data.keyword.cloud_notm}} account is ready for cluster creation.
+For setup steps, see [Preparing your account to create clusters](/docs/openshift?topic=openshift-clusters).

-You'll need to be logged into IBM Cloud to create clusters.
+You must be logged in to IBM Cloud before you create a cluster.
 If you don't have an account yet, you can [create one](https://cloud.ibm.com/registration){: external}.
-{: tip}

 ### Pricing considerations
 {: #getting-started-pricing}

-Pricing varies based on worker node flavor, number of nodes, and infrastructure type (VPC or Classic).
-[View detailed pricing information](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift#pricing){: external}.
+Pricing varies based on worker node flavor, number of nodes, and infrastructure type.
+For more information, see [Red Hat OpenShift on IBM Cloud pricing](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift#pricing){: external}.
-{: note}

-If you've already prepared your account and you're ready to create a cluster, continue to the next step.

 ## Create a cluster environment strategy
 {: #getting-started-strategy}
-{: step}

-Review the decision points in the [Creating a cluster environment strategy](/docs/openshift?topic=openshift-strategy) doc to begin designing your setup.

-Most users who create a cluster do so within a couple of hours.
-Follow this guide to get your first cluster running quickly.
-{: tip}
+Before you create a cluster, review the main design choices in [Creating a cluster environment strategy](/docs/openshift?topic=openshift-strategy).
+This topic helps you decide on factors such as infrastructure, networking, and availability.

 ## Create a cluster
 {: #getting-started-create}
-{: step}

-Follow a tutorial, or set up your own custom cluster environment.
+Follow a tutorial or set up your own custom cluster environment.
 Review the following table for your deployment options.

 | Type | Level | Time | Description |